assarbad/objmgr-viewer/README.rst

 License
 -------
 The units and the tool itself are released under Mozilla Public License Version 1.1 and may alternatively be redistributed under LGPL.
-Make sure to see the file header in each individual file.
+Make sure to read the file header in each individual file.

 .. _download: https://bitbucket.org/assarbad/objmgr-viewer/downloads